-Rospotrebnadzor registers biotech crops and ingredients for food use for Russia and for the Eurasian Economic Union.
+Rospotrebnadzor registers biotech crops and ingredients for food use for Russia and for the EAEU.
 Decisions of EAEU prevail over Government of Russia regulation for GE crops/lines registration for food use.
-The registration for food use is implemented in compliance with Decision of Eurasian Economic Union No.299 dated July 26, 2010, while registration for feed use has to comply with GOR # 839.
-Rospotrebnadzor has developed Methodological guidance (MUK) that conforms to requirements of Government Resolution # 839.
-This guidance is published on the website http://rospotrebnadzor.ru/documents/details.php?ELEMENT_ID=7871.....
+The registration for food use is implemented in compliance with Decision of EAEU No.299 dated July 26, 2010, while registration for feed use must comply with GOR # 839.
+Rospotrebnadzor has developed MUK that conforms to requirements of Government Resolution # 839.
+This guidance is published on the website in Russian

+.http://rospotrebnadzor.ru/documents/details.php?ELEMENT_ID=7871.